bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project6-lidar.md

 ![](p6-fusa9.png)

-Points shown in red are points with slope >= 45:
+Breaklines: Points shown in red are points with slope >= 45 deg:

 ![](p6-fusa10.png)

-Connected components, each shown with a separate color.
+Connected components, each shown with a different color:

 ![](p6-fusa11.png)

-Classification:
+Attempt at classification (based on cc size and bbox fill):

 ![](p6-fusa12.png)

-Interpolated bare gound:
+And finally, the interpolated bare gound = digital __terrain__ model:

 ![](p6-fusa13.png)